 In Northern Ireland, the Northern Ireland Social Care Council’s A Career in Social Work provides comprehensive guidance on a career in social work.

 In the Republic of Ireland, the GradIreland website will help you learn more about the role and CORU, the Health and Social Care Professionals Council, has a list of all of the Irish universities offering social work qualifications.

 The OU is the UK’s largest provider of a part-time qualifying degree in social work.
 At any time over one thousand students are studying with us.

 The degree offers a unique opportunity for people who are already employed in a social care context to build on their experience towards a professional qualification in social work.
 You continue in employment while you study, which means you can put your learning into practice immediately.
 The course is delivered through a combination of theory and work-based learning – for this reason, you need to be supported by your employer, who works in partnership with us (for example, to provide practice placements).
-We already work closely with hundreds of employers who support students to study – but if yours is not yet signed up to the scheme, you can request our prospectus for employers to discuss it with them (please specify whether you live in England, Wales, and Scotland).
+We already work closely with hundreds of employers who support students to study – but if yours is not yet signed up to the scheme, you can request our prospectus for employers to discuss it with them (please specify whether you live in England, Wales, Scotland or Northern Ireland).

 See a list of courses related to social work